-As the weather gets warmer, you may be thinking about packing up and moving into a new apartment or home.
-But before you call the movers, you should be aware of fraud schemes that target movers like you, so that you can keep your money and belongings safe.
+If you are thinking about moving to a new apartment or home, before you call the movers, you should be aware of moving fraud schemes and how you can keep your money and belongings safe.

 Don’t let fraud spoil your move.
 Learn what moving fraud entails, steps you can take to protect yourself and how you can report it if you do fall victim.